 - Cottage Inn

 Pleasant Wells house with good food.
-Senior citizen lunches a speciality.
-Guest beer is usually from a local brewery.
+Senior citizen lunches a specialty.
+Regular pub quiz held in he week

 16 New Street

 Set on New Street, the main road just before the High Street approaching from Coventry, this 1 Michelin starred pub is the first true gastro pub in Kenilworth.
 Run by multi international award-winning chef Adam Bennett, the pub is split into various areas with both formal dining and more traditional seating.
 The pub has been completely refurbished in 2013 to reveal its original features.
 Also the open plan kitchen gives the diners the opportunity to see the food being prepared.
 Non-diners are made welcome in the front bar which serves beers from Wells & Young’s brewery.

 A very comfortable single-roomed award winning community pub close to Kenilworth Common and, as its name implies, the railway line.
 Unfortunately there is no station any more, although there is a possibility that it may reopen one day!
 Very popular with those who like televised sport.
 A conservatory at the back is a recent addition.

 Sixties estate pub that has been given a more contemporary update recently inside and out.
 The inside has a welcoming décor with the central bar serving all areas.
 Quality pub food is served every day.